symelbak/e-commerce-app/README.md

 - **Technical Details:**
   - Developed using Django, a Python-based web framework
   - Utilizes Tailwind CSS for responsive and modern styling
-  - Integrates Sprite for payment processing and secure transactions
+  - Integrates Stripe for payment processing and secure transactions

 ## Pages